Table of Contents

 |30 Years||20-55 (non-smoker); 20-50 (smoker)|

 Banner Life doesn’t offer a traditional no-exam policy, but they do offer accelerated underwriting for certain applicants.
-Applicants can expect to receive coverage within one business day, provided they meet the following criteria:
+While not an instant issue life insurance plan, applicants can expect to receive coverage within one business day, provided they meet the following criteria:

 - A health interview passed